Adams filtration and generalized Hurewicz maps for infinite loopspaces: Introduction

+We use this, together with \thmref{lifting thm} as follows.
+We apply \thmref{lifting thm} to the case when $R = MU$, to get a map of spectral sequences from the Adams-Novikov spectral sequence, which we denote $\{E_r^{*,*}(X)\}$, to the augmentation ideal filtration spectral sequence of $MU_*(\Oinfty X)$.
+Then this augmentation ideal spectral sequence maps to the collapsing spectral sequence computing $E_*(\Oinfty X)$, which we denote $\{\mathcal E_r^{*,*}(X)\}$.

-Just as before, this splitting and \thmref{main thm} show that a map of spectral sequences on the $E_2$--page determines the map on the $E_{\infty}$--page.
-In the next theorem, let $E^r_{*,*}(X)$ denote the $r$th page of Adams--Novikov spectral sequence converging to $\pi_*(X)$, with cycles and boundaries $Z^r(X)$ and $B^r(X)$.
+Just as before, this splitting and \thmref{lifting thm} show that the map of spectral sequences on the $E_2$--page determines the map on the $E_{\infty}$--page.
+In the next theorem, let $E_r^{*,*}(X)$ denote the $r$th page of the Adams--Novikov spectral sequence converging to $\pi_*(X)$, with cycles and boundaries $Z_r^{*,*}(X)$ and $B_r^{*,*}(X)$.

 \begin{thm} Fix a prime $p$ and $n$.
 For connective spectra $X$, the $n$th Morava $E$--theory Hurewicz map